rplnt/octoprint-fabman-auth/README.md

     # default: false
     restrictAccess: true

-    # List of Fabman resource ids this instance handles; only users with access to *any* of these ids will get 'user' role
+    # List of Fabman resource ids this instance handles
+    # Only users with permission to *any* of these ids will get 'user' role when restrictAccess is enabled
+    # default: []
     resourceIds: [1, 2, 3]
 ```

 ## Issues
 * UI doesn't distinguish between regular or Fabman users - change pass and other forms are present and non-functional
-* All Fabman users have only user roles in OctoPrint
+* Only first "member" of Fabman user is used for permission management
 * Local users can't (shouldn't have) same usernames as Fabman users

 ## Notes